Supporting refugee students

 - experienced danger, uncertainty and trauma

-- low literacy skills in their first language
+- disrupted or limited formal education and therefore low literacy skills in their first language

 - complex emotional, mental or physical health problems.

-Further information about the impact of refugee trauma can be provided by STARTTS, a non-profit organisation that treats survivors of torture and trauma.
+Further information about the impact of refugee trauma on children and young people can be found at STARTTS, a non-profit organisation that provides specialist trauma counselling for survivors of torture and trauma and professional support and advice for organisations working with them.